edysfy/Group_website/process/sprints.md

 [21st apr - hand in]

-W ith our minimal viable product completed we used this stage to primarily focus on the write up however we were making small changes to design elements as we continued to gather feedback.
+With our minimal viable product completed we used this stage to primarily focus on the write up however we were making small changes to design elements as we continued to gather feedback.

 ### Meeting log: